Frequently Asked Questions

 Q. Are there any costs for mediation?

 A. Yes, the court has currently set the mediator fee at $200 per hour.
-The cost of mediation is divided equally between the parties.
-For example, if there are two Defendants and one Plaintiff and the mediation lasted a full two hours, the cost of mediation will be $133.33 per party.
+The cost of mediation is split between sides or otherwise agreed.
+For example, if there are two Defendants and one Plaintiff where the mediation lasted a full two hours, the cost of mediation will be $200 each side.
+The Plaintiff will pay $200 and the two Defendants will each pay $100 or collectively the Defendants pay $200 for the total cost of mediation for the full two hours, which is a total of $400.

 Q. How many hours will the mediation conference last?